-A baseline discussion of sustainability, life cycle analyses (LCA) and techno-economic analyses (TEA) is required for an applicant's proposed pathway to discourage applicants from proposing systems that are not sustainable and/or are not economical when scaled for commercial operations.
-Applicants must plan for performing ongoing techno-economic and life cycle analyses throughout the project in order to use experimental results to show how improved algal biomass yields and improved system processes contribute to lowering the cost of producing algal biofuel intermediates.
-Applicants must provide information on how their proposed system addresses sustainability (water use/recycle, nutrient uptake, etc.), greenhouse gas reduction (CO2 utilization), and cost effective production towards being competitive with petroleum-based fuels and products by 2030.
+Applicants must provide a baseline discussion of sustainability, life cycle analyses (LCA) and techno-economic analyses (TEA) for the applicant's proposed pathway.
+Projects proposing systems that are not sustainable (excessive freshwater, unit operations, etc.) and/or are not economical when scaled for commercial operations will not be considered.
+Applicants must plan for performing ongoing TEA and LCA throughout the project in order to use experimental results to show how the incorporation of bioproducts contribute to improved economics for biofuels production scenarios.
+Applicants must provide information on how their proposed system addresses sustainability (water use/recycle, etc.), greenhouse gas reduction (CO2 utilization), and cost effective production towards being competitive with petroleum-based fuels and products by 2022.